 Making your own bacon is very easy and affordable, especially because fresh pork belly is a relatively cheap cut of meat.
 And when you make it yourself, you get total control over the quality of the meat and the ingredients it is cured with!

 So, if you have time and some space in the fridge, you can enjoy the wholesome, chemical-free goodness of homemade bacon right from your own kitchen!
 So, here’s how to cure bacon at home, (and have it taste even better than store-bought!)

-Food Preservation Safety
+Nitrites and Food Preservation Safety

 There is one main concern when curing and preserving meat, and that is botulism.
 While botulism is usually related to improper canning procedures, food-borne botulism also occurs in meats that have been improperly cured.
 (See the USDA Food Safety website for guidelines on safe handling of bacon.)

 To prevent this, commercially preserved meats contain sodium nitrite (sometimes called “pink salt”), which acts both as a preservative and a color fixer.
 This is what gives store-bought bacon that bright red color.

-Sodium nitrite is very toxic in high quantities, and has been linked to migraines in certain people.
+Sodium nitrite is toxic in high quantities, and has been linked to migraines in some people.
 Some organic “un-cured” bacon brands use celery juice in lieu of pink salt, but celery juice can often contain even more naturally-occurring sodium nitrite than the curing salt!
 This won’t help migraine sufferers much.

 But the main concern with sodium nitrite (or even high levels of naturally-occurring nitrites from celery juice) is that when it is exposed to high heat in the presence of protein (like a piece of fried, nitrite-cured bacon), proteins in the meat bond with the sodium nitrite to produce toxic nitrosamines—and certain nitrosamines have been proven to be deadly carcinogens.